Declaring the BGS Major

 Note: Both BGS courses have limited enrollment.
 Be aware that if you are not in good academic standing, you will not be able to enter the major, and if you are not in good current academic standing, you will not be able to register for either GNST 3350 or GNST 4350.

-If you are still interested in entering the BGS, you will fill out a BGS Interest Form that will ask you to answer five, more detailed, questions about your goals and career aspirations.
-After your response is examined, a personal interview will be scheduled with a BGS faculty/staff member to make a mutual determination of whether or not you and the degree are a good match.
-If so, you will be sent on to a BGS academic advisor to start making your registration plans.
+If you are still interested in entering the BGS, you will fill out a BGS Interest Form that will ask you to discuss your intended career goal/academic path and the minors you've selected with your University College advisor.
+After your response is examined and approved by BGS faculty/staff, you will be sent on to a BGS academic advisor to officially declare the major and create a graduation plan.